m-cmp/mc-admin-cli/README.md

   mcc [command]

 Available Commands:
-  docker      A tool to operate M-CMP system help        Help about any command rest        rest api call
+  api         Call the M-CMP system's Open APIs as services and actions docker      A tool to operate M-CMP system help        Help about any command rest        rest api call